svenberglund/cheat-sheets/linux-shell.md

 chmod 755 file.cgi
 ```

-Set the permission of file.txt to "read and write by everyone" (-rw-rw-rw-).
+Set the permission of *file.txt* to "read and write by everyone" (-rw-rw-rw-).
 ```
 chmod 666 file.txt
 ```

-Set full permissions to owner and only read to others:
+Set full permissions to owner and only read pernission to others:

 ```
 chmod 744 file.txt
 ```

-On some folder (ex: htdocs) recursively:
+Set permissions on some folder (ex: htdocs) recursively:
 ```
 chmod -R 755 /opt/lampp/htdocs
 ```